 2. Fees must be paid in full at the time of registration.
 No registration will be considered valid unless full payment has been made.
 Hence, payment by instalments will not be allowed unless exceptional circumstances may be invoked.
 In this case, payment will be increased by 10%.
 During COVID-19 lockdown period, payments by instalments are possible without any increase, however discounts cannot apply.

 3. Course books and other learning material will only be sold if tuition fees have been fully paid.

-5. Payment can be made by bank transfer, bank deposit or credit card (proof of payment must be brought to our reception on the first class in order to collect the study material, student card and library card).
-When payment is made by bank transfer or deposit, students are required to use their full name as the Beneficiary’s Reference.
+6. Payment can be made by bank transfer, bank deposit or credit card (proof of payment must be brought to our reception on the first class in order to collect the study material and library card).
+When payment is made by bank transfer or deposit, students are required to used their full name as the Beneficiary’s Reference.